WHAT IS AN EARLY CAREER INVESTIGATOR (ECIP)

-The Award is meant to defray part of the costs incurred to attend the meeting.
-ECIP Awardees will receive waived registration for 2021 and a travel stipend to the 2022 WCPG if it is held in-person.
+The Award is meant to defray part of the cost incurred to attend the meeting.
+ECIP Awardees will receive a travel stipend to the 2023 WCPG.
 One senior researcher will serve as a mentor during the WCPG to an early career investigator.
 The mentor and investigator will have an opportunity to establish contact prior to the meeting.
-At the meeting, a virtual experience for both will be scheduled.
+At the meeting, there will be time scheduled for the mentors and early career investigators to meet.
 Awards are given based on merit and need.

 The ECIP Committee will select oral and poster finalists from abstracts submitted by early-career investigators.
 The authors will have an opportunity to compete for one of three Oral Presentation Awards or Poster Presentation Awards.
 A panel of judges will visit the posters or attend the oral presentations of the selected awardees and winners will be announced at the closing remarks.
 Individuals will have the opportunity to elect to be considered for an Oral/Poster Presentation Award during the oral/poster abstract submission process.